clamsproject/mmif-summarizer/docs/pipelines/whisper.md

 ```

 Note that there is no real sentence structure, but there are still punctuation characters to work with if we chose to.

-Other Whisper versions that we have data for and that need to be tested:

-- whisper-wrapper-v3
-- whisper-wrapper-v6-3-ge33e60f
-- whisper-wrapper-v7
-- whisper-wrapper-v8
-- whisper-wrapper-v8-3-g737e280